NaichenShi/NaichenShi.github.io/_pages/about.md

 ======
 - September 2024: Our paper, "Multi-physics Simulation Guided Generative Diffusion Models with Applications in Fluid and Heat Dynamics," is selected as the finalist for the QSR best paper competition in INFORMS, 2024!

-- September 2024: Our paper, "Triple Component Matrix Factorization: Untangling Global, Local, and Noisy Components," is selected as the finalist for the Data Mining best paper competition in INFORMS, 2024!
+- September 2024: Our paper, "Triple Component Matrix Factorization: Untangling Global, Local, and Noisy Components," is selected as the winner for the Data Mining best paper competition in INFORMS, 2024!

 - July 2024: I presented our paper,  "Multi-physics Simulation Guided Generative Diffusion Models with Applications in Fluid and Heat Dynamics", at [ICQSR 2024](https://www.icqsr24.polimi.it/), in Como, Italy.